CodeMaster7000/Optical-Illusion/README.md

-# Optical-Illusion
+# Optical Illusion

 A simple optical illusion coded in HTML and CSS.
+Focus on the central dot and watch the square warp into various shapes!